icasdri/user-python-daemon/user_python_daemon/examples/README.md

 ## Examples
 Modules in this are small but useful and functional examples of how user-python-daemon can be used to improve desktop functionality.
 Please feel free to use these modules in a running user-python-daemon -- simply add the corresponding module name to your `user_python_daemon.conf`.

+For larger and more involved examples, see [mpris2controller](https://github.com/icasdri/mpris2controller) and [pybatterymonitor](https://github.com/icasdri/pybatterymonitor), which both can be run as part of user-python-daemon.

 ### GNOME KeePass Autolock

 	gnome_keepass_autolock.py